GourabIX/auth_manager/README.md

-# auth_manager
+# PassMaester (previously auth_manager)
-The Auth_Manager : A password manager that generates cryptographically secure passwords using a special in-house algorithm, and stores and manages them for you.
-One Password to rule them all.
+PassMaester is a password manager that generates cryptographically secure passwords using a special in-house algorithm, and securely stores and manages them for you.